On Enumerating Short Projected Models: Introduction

 The reason is as follows.
 If a CDCL-based \nolinebreak SAT solver encounters a conflict, it analyzes it and \emph{learns} a clause\footnote{We say that a clause is learned if it is added to the formula.} in order to prevent the solver from repeating the same assignment which caused the conflict.
 This clause is determined by traversing the trail in reverse assignment order and resolving the reasons of the literals on the trail, starting with the conflicting clause, until the resolvent contains one single literal at the maximum decision level.
 If a model is found, the last decision literal is flipped in order to explore another branch of the search space.
 This leads to issues if this literal is encountered in later conflict analysis and no blocking clause was added, since in this case it is neither a decision literal nor a propagated literal.

 To address this issue, Grumberg et al. \nolinebreak \cite{DBLP:conf/fmcad/GrumbergSY04} introduce sub-levels for flipped decision literals treating them similarly to decision literals in future conflict analysis.
 Similarly to Gebser et al. \nolinebreak \cite{DBLP:conf/cpaior/GebserKS09}, Toda and Soh \nolinebreak \cite{DBLP:journals/jea/TodaS16} limit the level to which the solver is allowed to backtrack.
 These measures also ensure that enumerating overlapping partial models is avoided.
 However, in applications where repetitions cause no harm, the power of finding even shorter models representing larger, albeit not disjoint, sets of models, can be exploited.
 Shorter models are also obtained in the case of model enumeration under \emph{projection}.

-Workshop on Trends in Information Processing (YSIP2) 2017 \nolinebreak \cite{DBLP:conf/ysip/BiereHM17} and the 30th International Conference on Tools with Artificial Intelligence (ICTAI) 2018 \nolinebreak \cite{DBLP:conf/ictai/MohleB18}, the 22nd International Conference on Theory and Applications of Satisfiability Testing (SAT) 2019 \nolinebreak \cite{DBLP:conf/sat/MohleB19}, and the 5th Global Conference on Artificial Intelligence (GCAI) 2019 \nolinebreak \cite{DBLP:conf/gcai/MohleB19}.
+If not all variables are relevant in an application, we project the models of the input formula onto the relevant variables, or, otherwise stated, we existentially quantify the irrelevant variables.
+Projection occurs in, \egt, model checking \cite{DBLP:conf/cav/Shtrichman00,DBLP:conf/charme/Shtrichman01}, image computation \nolinebreak \cite{DBLP:conf/fmcad/GuptaYAG00,DBLP:conf/fmcad/GrumbergSY04}, quantifier elimination \nolinebreak \cite{DBLP:conf/cav/BrauerKK11,DBLP:conf/fmics/ZenglerK13}, and predicate abstraction \nolinebreak \cite{DBLP:conf/cav/LahiriNO06}.
+The breadth of these applications highlights the relevance of projection in practice.